Hotel d'Angelis: History

-In 1906, D'Angelis founded "Hotel d'Angelis" at the Anna statue junction, where Blacker's Road meets Mount Road.
-The hotel was the first in Madras to have an electric lift, hot water taps, electric fans, imported tiles, ice-making plant and cold storage.
+Subsequently, D'Angelis earned a name for himself in the circles of Madras, and in 1906 founded Hotel d'Angelis at Mount Road and Blacker's Road junction.
+Initially a small restaurant in a three-story long building with wrought iron balustrades and balconies, the hotel was the first in Madras to have an electric lift, hot water taps, electric fans, imported tiles, ice-making plant and cold storage.